 There are a couple of downsides to this Royal Canin food including the crust-like brown layer on the bottom of the can that many cats refuse to eat.
 Another negative thing about this food is that the can size has recently been reduced from 5.8 ounces to 5.1 ounces which means consumers now have to pay more to get less cat food.

-3. Purina Pro Plan Urinary Tract Health Formula – Chicken
+4. Purina Pro Plan Urinary Tract Chicken Can Cat Food

 |Main ingredient(s)||Chicken and poultry|

-Purina Pro Plan Focus Urinary Tract Health Formula – Chicken is formulated to maintain good urinary health by reducing urinary pH while providing low dietary magnesium.
+Purina Pro Plan Focus Urinary Tract Health Chicken Formula Canned Cat Food is formulated to maintain good urinary health by reducing urinary pH while providing low dietary magnesium.
 The reduction in urinary pH and the addition of magnesium to a cat’s diet can help prevent the formation of crystals and stones in the bladder.

 Most cats enjoy this gravy-covered soft food that’s made with real chicken.